deNBI/bibigrid_clum/readme.md

 ### Access information

-BiBiGrid must know which cloud authentication information to use and later as which user it can access the servers.
+BiBiGrid needs to know which cloud authentication information to use and as which user it can later access the servers.
 Therefore, you need to set three keys: [region](https://docs.openstack.org/python-openstackclient/rocky/cli/command-objects/region.html), [availabilityZone](https://docs.openstack.org/nova/latest/admin/availability-zones.html) and [sshUser](https://www.redhat.com/sysadmin/access-remote-systems-ssh).
 Following the next steps you will be able to update the [premade template](#premade-template).

 <details>
 <summary>Why are the keys in the template already set?</summary>

-Making mistakes while filling the template keys can be annoying at times.
-We therefore decided to prefill some keys for you, so you can directly see whether the key you found is correct.
+In this hands-on, we want to make things as easy as possible for you.
+Just check whether the key you've found is the correct one and matches with the one we've written down.
 </details>

 #### region